faessler/lottogenerator/README.md

-# lottogenerator
+# Random Lotto Number Generator
-Euro Millions &amp; Swiss Lotto Number Generator
+Simple random Lotto number generator for Euro Millions &amp; Swiss Lotto.

+**Example**
+The generator is available on: [lotto.faessler.be](https://lotto.faessler.be)